 In 1980, Lingle closed the newspaper and commenced her political career when she became a member of the Maui County Council.
 She served there for ten years before her upset election as mayor of Maui County in 1990; she was re-elected four years later.
 Running for governor in 1998, Lingle came within a percentage point of victory.
 She took over as head of Hawaii’s Republican Party the following year, seeking to create a centrist image for the GOP in a state with a huge Democratic majority.
 (Examples of her moderate stances include support of abortion rights and opposition to the death penalty.)

 Success in the governor’s race came in 2002, when Lingle defeated Democrat Mazie K. Hirono to become the state of Hawaii’s sixth governor (and the first woman).
 She ran on a platform that emphasized economic growth through deregulation and opposition to corruption.
-Her most ambitious and controversial proposal has been to restructure the state’s public education system.
-However, Lingle’s attempt to decentralize control of the schools has been stymied by the Democrat-controlled legislature.
+Her most ambitious and controversial proposal was to restructure the state’s public education system.
+However, Lingle’s attempt to decentralize control of the schools was stymied by the Democrat-controlled legislature.

 Married and divorced a second time—from attorney William Crockett in 1997—Lingle has no children.
 Her volunteer public service has included working as a reading tutor, as well as involvement with the Girl Scouts and the YWCA.